Code-Institute-Submissions/MovieBuff/readme.md

 First, I navigated to my [MovieBuff Repository](https://github.com/MllrB/MovieBuff) on the GitHub site.
 The default tab selected is the Code tab so from here I selected the Settings tab.
 I scrolled down the page until I came to the "GitHub Pages" section from where I selected Master Branch as the source.
 I left the Theme Chooser empty.

-_Note: Although I own a custom domain, owing to the time constraints on the completion of this project and my current ignorance of the process, I decided against serving my custom domain from GitHub Pages.
+_Note: Although I own a custom domain, owing to the time constraints for the completion of this project and my current ignorance of the process, I decided against serving my custom domain from GitHub Pages.
 This is something I intend to rectify when time is not against me._

 #### Cloning my MovieBuff Repository
 Should you wish to clone this repository you can do so by: